 Situated on majestic Lewisville Lake, much of the town enjoys waterfront access and sensational views.
 And for those just beyond the lake’s tranquil shores, access is never more than a few minutes away.

 “We’re trying to get this whole area to be where people want to both visit and live.
-All our home values have gone way up recently, and there are so many people who visit Little Elm that tell us they want to live in Little Elm,” said Jason Laumer, director of development services.
+All our home values have gone way up recently, and there are so many people who visit Little Elm that tell us they want to live in Little Elm,” said Fred Gibbs, Director of Development Services.

 “If there’s one thing we really do right, it’s with the residents, between customer service, improving transportation and access to the lake, people really like that.
 There are some days I just go sit on the patio at the Tap House, soak up some sun and watch people wakeboard.
 It’s a really relaxing environment when you get used to that speed.”

 Yet despite the laid-back vibe of Little Elm, its proximity to bridges and freeways provides easy access to the bigger cities of Frisco, Plano, Denton and Dallas and all they have to offer.